Alberto Youssef: Banestado scandal

 Youssef was then charged with money laundering in the Banestado scandal.
 Banestado was a state-run bank that had been used by many wealthy persons to launder money and thus avoid high Brazilian taxes.
 Youssef was in charge of the money laundering, and was said to have laundered more than $830 million.

 Once again, Youssef plea-bargained, turning in other doleiros, whose conviction and imprisonment only enhanced Youssef's standing in his profession.

 Further activities and scandals

 In yet another investigation, Youssef got off by telling prosecutors about the manipulation of tax credits at a government power utility.

 In 2006, Janene was indicted in a scandal involving members of congress who sold their votes.
-Prosecutors later determined that some of the money generated by this scheme was laundered by Youssef through a Brasilia gas station.
-After Janene's death in 2010, Youssef took control of Janene's network of corruption in both Brasilia and Petrobras.
+Prosecutors later determined that some of the money generated by this scheme was laundered by Youssef through a Brasília gas station.
+After Janene's death in 2010, Youssef took control of Janene's network of corruption in both Brasília and Petrobras.